White-banded swallow

 It is found in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela, in tropical lowlands.
-They are non-migratory.
+It is non-migratory.
 Its natural habitats are rivers and forested areas.
-They nest in burrows and do not use artificial cavities.
+It nests in burrows and does not use artificial cavities.

-It is evaluated as least-concern by the International Union for Conservation of Nature (IUCN).
+The white-banded swallow is evaluated as of least-concern by the International Union for Conservation of Nature (IUCN).

-Taxonomy and etymology
+Taxonomy

+The white-banded swallow was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the swallows in the genus Hirundo and coined the binomial name Hirundo fasciata.
+Gmelin based his entry on "L'hirondelle à ceinture blanche" from Cayenne in French Guiana that had been described in 1779 by the French polymath, the Comte de Buffon.
+The bird was illustrated with an engraving by François-Nicolas Martinet.
+The white-banded swallow is now one of three species placed in the genus Atticora that was introduced in 1842 by the English ornithologist John Gould.
+The species is monotypic: no subspecies are recognised.
 The genus name Atticora is from Ancient Greek Atthi, "Athenian", and kora "maiden".
 Such terms were often applied to swallows and swifts.
 The specific fasciata is from Latin fascia, "band".
-This swallow is monotypic.

 Description

 The white-banded swallow is a medium-sized swallow, measuring, on average, 15 cm and weighing 12–16 g.
 They usually have a wingspan of 92–108 mm.
 They decline in size from north to south, but this is a gradual decline, which suggests that there is no geographical variation.
 It is black, except for the band on its breast, its thighs, and bars on the edge of its wings, which are all white.
 It also has blackish-brown underwing coverts.
 Their feathers have a blue-black luster.
 This swallow has a deeply forked tail.
 The sexes are similar, although the females weigh slightly more on average (12–14 g for the males, 12.8–15.8 g for the females).
 The juveniles are noted to be duller and browner, with shorter and paler feathers.

 It should not be confused with the black-collared swallow, which has white underparts and throat.

 The call of this swallow is described as a ti-ti-tur.
 These swallows also have a buzzy z-z-z-z-ee-eep call, which is usually given in flight.